riya-rjha/React/README.md

 9. Ctrl+C (To stop local host)

 Vite is a frontend tool that is fast unlike the old CRE.
 Use vite for activated and fast programming.

+## Different commands to use on terminal
+1. React-icons :
+2. Router : npm i react-router-dom -S